Patrickusaf/patrickusaf/_posts/2018-06-25-motorcycle-route-embalse-hurones-puerto-galiz.md

 First post about the routes I make with my 'little black girl'.
 For all those who are interested in locations I will try to link the names with webpages, so you can follow websites while you are reading this post.

-This one was about drive across San José del Valle.
+This one was about drive across San José del Valle until Puerto de Gáliz.

 # Planning the route